Order preserving maps on quantum measurements: Examples

 \subsection{Unbiased quantum effects}

 Let $\A^{(i)}_\pm = ((\id \pm \T_i)/2)$ be a $g$-tuple of unbiased dichotomic measurements, for some traceless self-adjoint matrices $T_1, \ldots, T_g \in M_d(\mathbb C)$.
-A simple computation shows that $\bar \Fim_i = \ket{\T_i}\bra{\T_i}/d$.
+A simple computation shows that the truncated map $\bar \Fim_i $ introduced in \eqref{truncated} can be written as $\bar \Fim_i = \ket{\T_i}\bra{\T_i}/d$.
 Assume now that all the $\T_i$ are unitary and anti-commuting; such a family exists, for example, if $d\geq 2^{g-1}$, see \cite{Newman32} or \cite[Theorem 1]{Hrubes16}.
 It has been shown in \cite[Theorems VII.7 and VIII.8]{BlNe18} that such a $g$-tuple of quantum effects is maximally incompatible: the set of noise parameters $s \in [0,1]^g$ rendering the noisy measurements

 compatible is precisely the ``quarter circle'' $\{s \in [0,1]^g \, : \, \sum_{i=1}^g s_i^2 \leq 1 \}$.
 The term \emph{maximal incompatibility} refers to the fact that noise parameters inside the quarter circle generate compatible dichotomic measurements, for \emph{any} starting measurements \cite{BuHeScSt13}.
 We analyze the next the power of Zhu's criterion in this setting.
 For unitary, self-adjoint, anti-commuting $T_i$'s, we have